IEEE calls for standards to combat climate change and protect kids in the age of AI

 Measures of success that extend beyond financial profit or GDP, Havens said, can encourage data scientists, engineers, and the makers of machine learning-driven products to design with societal interests in mind.

-“Now if you build, say, an autonomous vehicle, along with all the amazing stuff you’re already doing to protect us and bring us technological excellence, maybe you didn’t know about the better life index, or the United Nations Sustainable Development Goal that focuses on the environment,” Havens said.
+“Now if you build, say, an autonomous vehicle, along with all the amazing stuff you’re already doing to protect us and bring us technological excellence, maybe you didn’t know about the Better Life Index, or the United Nations Sustainable Development Goal that focuses on the environment,” Havens said.

 Other metrics that measure human benefit and well-being include the OECD’s Better Life Index and the Genuine Progress Index, which lawmakers in places like Maryland use when drafting legislation.